conjurer-rich/faster-flow-framework/pages/how-it-works/6-curate-a-flow-roadmap.md

 ![Curate a Flow Roadmap](/assets/images/faster-flow-practices/define-a-flow-roadmap.png){: width="400px" align="right"}

-## Turn Insight Into Action with a Flow Roadmap
+## Turn insights into action with a flow roadmap

 With strategic alignment, validated boundaries, and feasible futures in view, the final step is to bring it all together in a practical, navigable plan.

 The **Flow Roadmap** is the connective tissue between vision and execution.
 It helps your organization take an iterative, low-risk approach to structural evolution—while staying focused on improving flow.

-### Capture Key Decisions with Flow Decision Records
+### Capture key decisions with Flow Decision Records

 At the heart of the roadmap is a series of **Flow Decision Records (FDRs)**.
 Each record documents a specific decision, including: